 "I'm thinking of the days when people will be able to have this little room, a total audio-visual environment type of thing.
 So that you can go in there and lay back and the whole thing just blossoms with colour and sound.
 Like a reflection room.
 You can just go in and jingle out your nerves.
 It would be incredible if you could produce music so perfect that it would filter through you like rays, and ultimately cure."

 In the interpretive realm of psychiatry, soft-core therapies based on colour and music are likely to be tolerated, if not ignored.
-They may even be condoned for a placebo effect, when coupled with meditation techniques that alleviate stress.
-Painting and music, as vehicles of self-expression, find a place in broader treatment programs for certain conditions, such as schizophrenia.
-At a theoretical level, Gestalt psychiatry places great emphasis on visual acuity, and Rudolf Arnheim, in "A Psychology of the Creative Eye" of 1966, applied its principles to painting and music.
+Since 1916, Carl Jung had developed colour as an instrument of meditation and diagnosis.
+His orientally-inspired model, the mandala, followed a strict colour code of red, blue, green and gold.
+Any mandala designed by an individual could yield complex interpretations that were personal and collective, historical and timeless.
+If any one of the colours were missing, a psychological imbalance was presumed.
+Jung presumed mandalas were the product of deep-seated universal rules, to which he gave impeccable credentials by cross-referencing the 17th century symbolism of alchemy and religion.
+By contrast, Gestalt psychiatry places great emphasis on visual acuity at a theoretical level.
+Rudolf Arnheim, in "A Psychology of the Creative Eye" of 1966, applied its principles to painting and music.
 He concluded that both the palette and the scale are notable for their discords as much as their concordances, and found formal systems of colour or music harmony at best incomplete, telling us next to nothing about a completed work.
 The doctrines of colour music are of no use here.